Observational Study and Core Experiment

 For each site, our hope is that sampling will take no more than 1-2 days for the observational study/core experiment, with maintenance of experimental treatments costing ~$100 per year and initial set-up of herbivore exclosures representing a limited one-time expense (~$2000 plus labor).

 4. Core Sampling Methodology - The core sampling 2.5 x 2.5 m subplot will be divided into four 1 x 1 m permanent subplots, surrounded by a 0.25 m buffer (Fig. 1).
 One of these permanent 1-m2 subplots will be designated for plant species composition sampling and the other three for destructive sampling.
 Core sampling will include aboveground standing crop (sorted to at least three functional groups), percent cover of all plant species, and light availability measurements.
 All of these core measurements will be collected from all plots prior to initiation of the experiment and in each year of the experiment, using the same methodology for all sites.
-At minimum, soil samples will be collected from the plots for nutrient analyses prior to initiation of the experiment and at year 3 of the experiment.
+At minimum, soil samples will be collected from the plots for nutrient analyses prior to initiation of the experiment and at years 3, 10 and 20 of the experiment.

 We will provide a standard spreadsheet for the core sampling data.
 Copies of datasheets, electronic data and metadata will be sent to the Data Master at the end of each growing season.
 These data will be collated and quality-controlled.
 All data will be available to all network members.